acabreira1/pluginparameters/README.md

 * Allows parameters to be grouped as ParamGroups, which can be nested.
 This allows to create quite easily independent plugin building blocks.
 * Provides common ParamGroups as Arrays and Matrices for each defined parameter type.
 * Saves/loads selected parameter values to/from XML data.
 Methods are provided to save/load also entire ParamGroups directly to/from XML data.
-* Should compile correctly in Windows and (if somebody helps me double check) in OSX.
+* Should compile correctly in Visual Studio and Xcode.
 * (only with a commercial license) It provides a Preset Manager (utilities to load/save all parameters into presets files).

 ###What it doesn't do